DaisyDogs07/nolibc/README.md

-This is my own simplified version if libc.
+This is my own simplified version of libc.

 It only has some functions cuz I'm not that skilled at coding and problem solving :3